OWASP/ASVS/4.0/en/0x17-V9-Communications.md

 Leading industry advice on secure TLS configuration changes frequently, often due to catastrophic breaks in existing algorithms and ciphers.
 Always use the most recent versions of TLS configuration review tools (such as SSLyze or other TLS scanners) to configure the preferred order and algorithm selection.
 Configuration should be periodically checked to ensure that secure communications configuration is always present and effective.

-## V9.1 Client Communications Security Requirements
+## V9.1 Client Communications Security

 All client communications should only take place over encrypted communication paths.
 In particular, the use of TLS 1.2 or later is essentially all but required by modern browsers and search engines.
 Configuration should be regularly reviewed using online tools to ensure that the latest leading practices are in place.